 You pay money into a type of investment plan called an ‘endowment policy’ to pay off an interest-only mortgage at the end of the term.
 These types of mortgage are no longer available.

-A document that displays a property’s energy efficiency rating and environmental impact.
+An EPC is a document that displays a property’s energy efficiency rating and environmental impact.
 Legally required for the sales and lettings process.

 The value of a property owned outright by an individual (versus the value they are still required to make mortgage repayments on).

 EXCHANGE OF CONTRACTS

 The moment at which a property sale is final, and the buyer and seller have both signed the contract of sale, which can no longer be amended.

 An exit strategy is the way you will eventually repay your bridging loan or development loan.

 The exit strategy should be realistic and credible enough to convince lenders that it can reliably be used to repay the bridging loan.
 At the end of the loan term, you are expected to repay the bridging loan in full, including any fees and accrued interest.